-In an individual return, on the K1P screen, I have marked income from a publicly traded partnership as passive income, but it flows to Part II, Sch.
-E, column (j) Non-passive income.
-Should it flow to column (g), Passive income?
+In an individual return, on the K1P screen, I have marked income from a publicly traded partnership as passive income, but it flows to Part II, Schedule E, column (j) Non-passive income.
+Shouldn't it flow to column (g), Passive income?

 1. Combine any current year income, gains and losses, and any prior year unallowed losses to see if you have an overall loss from the PTP.
 Include only the same types of income and losses you would include to figure your net income or loss from a non-PTP passive activity.
 See Passive Activity Income and Deductions, earlier [in the instructions].